THE W.A. FRANKE COLLEGE OF BUSINESS

 Note: FCB alumni honored by the NAU Alumni Office 1996-2001 were inducted into the 2003 Hall of Fame.

-If you would like more information on the FCB Alumni & Faculty Hall of Fame, please contact Connie Ott at (928) 523-0538 or Connie.Ott@nau.edu.
+If you would like more information on the FCB Alumni & Faculty Hall of Fame, please contact Pam Ramos at (928) 523-8278 or Pamela.Ramos@nau.edu.

 Bruce Leadbetter (1958–1960), 2003

 Bruce Leadbetter, 1958–1960 at NAU.
-Mr. Leadbetter is the CEO of Sponsor Investments, LLC (Dallas, Texas).
-He is a partner of The Beta Capital Group, LLC and was CEO of Dalfort Aviation (Dallas, Texas).
-Mr. Leadbetter currently serves on the boards of Adam Aircraft, iSecuretrac, and North American Technologies Group.
-He has previously served on the boards of The Post Company as director and CEO; Levitz Furniture Company as director; Braniff II as director and chairman of the executive committee; and the Astraea Companies as director and CEO.
+Mr. Leadbetter was the CEO of Sponsor Investments, LLC, Dallas, Texas.
+He was a partner of the Beta Capital Group, LLC and the CEO of Dalfort Aviation, Dallas, Texas.
+Mr. Leadbetter served on the boards of Adam Aircraft, iSecuretrac, and North American Technologies Group.
+He also served on the boards of the Post Company as director and CEO, as director for Fore Golf Partners, The Dropout & Truancy Prevention Network, and Levitz Furniture Company.
+He also served as director and chairman of the executive committee for Braniff II.
+Though he is retired, Mr. Leadbetter still serves as CEO of the Astraea Companies and on the Board of Millennium Partners, a golf course ownership company.
 1996 FCB Centennial Alumni; 2003 FCB Alumni & Faculty Hall of Fame.

 Mark Malinski ('77) 2003

-Mark Malinski, 1977 B.S. in accounting and data processing management.
-In addition to his degree from NAU, Mr. Malinski graduated from Harvard Business School’s Advanced Management Program in June of 1996.
-He is currently a co-founder and executive vice president & CFO of PetroEdge Resources, LLC, an independent oil and gas company in Houston, Texas.
-Mr. Malinski began his career with Pennzoil Co. as an EDP auditor.
-He later became corporate secretary and finally group vice president-accounting.
+Mark Malinski,1977 BS in accountancy and data processing management.
+Mr. Malinski also graduated from Harvard Business School’s Advanced Management Program in 1996.
+He is currently a co-founder, EVP and CFO of PetroEdge Energy III LLC, an independent oil and gas company in Houston, Texas.
+Mr. Malinski began his career with Pennzoil as an EDP auditor.
+He later became corporate secretary and finally group vice president - accounting and information technology.
 1996 FCB Centennial Alumni; 2003 FCB Alumni & Faculty Hall of Fame.

 Vince McKee ('79) 2003

-Vince McKee, 1979 B.S.B.A. in management and marketing.
+Vince McKee, 1979 BSBA in management and marketing.
 He is currently the president and CEO of Pinal County Federal Credit Union in Casa Grande, Arizona.
 While at NAU, Mr. McKee was a member of the Quarterback Club, the FCB Community Advisory Board, and the Skyjacks.
-He was with Arizona State Savings and Credit Union (Flagstaff, Arizona) for twenty-four years, most recently as the vice president and northern regional manager.
+He was with Arizona State Savings and Credit Union, Flagstaff, Arizona, for 24 years, most recently as the vice president and northern regional manager.
 1999 FCB Centennial Alumni; 2003 FCB Alumni & Faculty Hall of Fame.

 Brad Meuli ('79) 2003

-Brad Meuli, 1979 B.S.B.A. in marketing.
-Mr. Meuli was named president/CEO of the Denver Rescue Mission in January 2001.
-He joined the Mission after an extensive career in banking, and having served as chairman of the mission’s board of directors.
-Mr. Meuli has served as president of the board of trustees of the Bonfils Blood Center, is an alumnus of Leadership Denver, has his M.A. in Leadership from Denver Seminary and an honorary doctorate from Colorado Christian University.
+Brad Meuli, 1979 BSBA in marketing.
+Mr. Meuli was named president and CEO of the Denver Rescue Mission in January 2001.
+He joined the Mission after an extensive career in banking and having served as chairman of the mission’s board of directors.
+Mr. Meuli has served as president of the board of trustees of the Bonfils Blood Center, is an alumnus of Leadership Denver, has his MA in Leadership from Denver Seminary, and an honorary doctorate from Colorado Christian University.
 2001 NAU Alumni Honoree; 2003 FCB Alumni & Faculty Hall of Fame.

 Tom Modisette ('70) 2003